Chapter 30: Threats to agriculture: insects and pathogens

 Poinsettias, phytoplamas and the nature of plant disease

 So what is plant disease?
 In the poinsettia discussion it was associated with ‘abnormal plants’ A difficulty with this definition is that it is ‘normal’ for biological entities to be ‘abnormal’.
 That is, if you look at a population (group of organisms) they aren’t all alike, they vary, some are ‘outside the norm’.
 Additionally, ‘normal’ is not readily defined.
-It can be defined statistically as a central tendency, e.g. abnormal is one more than one standard deviation from the mean.
-Although not perfect, the ‘abnormal’ definition works with plants partly because the plants under consideration are typically those of economic importance and ‘normal’ is a type of plant that provides the most economic return.
+It can be defined statistically as a central tendency, e.g. abnormal is more than one standard deviation from the mean.
+Although not perfect, the ‘abnormal’ definition works with plants partly because the most plants under consideration are typically those of economic importance and ‘normal’ is a type of plant that provides the most economic return.
 Additionally, most crops have been bred to be uniform.

 Late Blight of Potato and the ‘disease triangle’

 The causes of abnormal functioning, i.e. diseased plants, are legion, including: weather conditions, nutritional (soil) factors, genetic changes and a wide spectrum of disorders resulting from interactions with a variety of other organisms — bacteria, fungi, water molds, nematodes, insects and with biotic entities like viruses.
-With respect to these biotic causes of plant disease, plant pathologists describe what is called the ‘disease triangle’ where disease results from a combination of environmental conditions, host susceptibility, and disease-causing organism’s virulence.
-Disease is a consequence of a susceptible plant encountering a competent (i.e. virulent) pathogen under environmental conditions that favor the invasion and spread of the pathogen.
+With respect to these biotic causes of plant disease, plant pathologists describe what is called the ‘disease triangle’ where disease results from a combination of environmental conditions, host susceptibility, and the virulence of a disease-causing organism.
+Disease is a consequence of a combination of three factors, hence a triangle: a susceptible plant encountering a competent (i.e. virulent) pathogen under environmental conditions that favor the invasion and spread of the pathogen.
 A classic example of the disease triangle is late blight of potato, caused by the water mold Phytophthora.
 Potato is native to South America but was brought to Europe in the 17th century as a food crop.
 The disease organism, which also affects tomatoes, apparently originated in Mexico in the early 1800’s.
 The disease requires cool, moist conditions, a susceptible potato host and a virulent pathogen.
 The pathogen spread throughout North America in the early 19th century and made it to Europe probably as a result of importation of diseased potatoes to Belgium in 1845.
 It quickly spread throughout Europe, and in particular to Ireland, where potatoes were the primary food source and were grown extensively in monocultures.
 The cool moist conditions typical of Ireland were well-suited to the growth and reproduction of the pathogen.
 Moreover, the potatoes grown were genetically uniform and also highly susceptible to the blight.
 The result was devastating, over a million Irish died of starvation and another million emigrated, mostly to the United States.
 The severity of the blight varied over the next twenty years, primarily due fluctuations in environmental conditions.
 Note that crop failure not only eliminates food, it also eliminates ‘seed potatoes’ (potatoes saved to be planted the following year).
 Thus, even if favorable conditions might yield a relatively high crop (yield per acre), food shortages persist because fewer acres may have been planted.
 Late blight of potato continues to be a problem, with outbreaks tied to environmental conditions.
 There are partially resistant varieties but these are only temporary because the pathogen evolves to overcome the plant’s resistance.

 The disease requires a match between the host and the pathogen.
 P. infestans infects potato and also tomato, which is a close relative of potato.
 But many other close relatives are not suitable hosts.
 And there are other species of Phytophthora that affect other plant species but do not infect potatoes, e.g. P. quercina causes sudden oak death syndrome